persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

-When clicking on the box of the model diagram, if the physical model contains several not evaluated design of experiment, this window lists all of them in the combo box of the **Design of experiment** section.
+When clicking on the box of the model diagram, if the physical model contains several not evaluated design of experiments, this window lists all of them in the combo box of the **Design of experiments** section.

-When validating this window, a new item named **Evaluation** is added in the study tree below the design of experiment item.
+When validating this window, a new item named **Evaluation** is added in the study tree below the design of experiments item.

 Its context menu has two actions:
   - **Modify**: Reopen the setting window to change the evaluation parameters;